zedeckj/CA-DSL/README.md

         [(_ -> dead)]))
 ```

 In the `rule` form, one might notice `Posn` being passed as a keyword argument to `#:cell-type` and `#:offset-type`.
-This indicates that this rule operates on a 2D plane of `Posn`s, which are coordinates.
-The built-in `make-2d-renderer` is capable of creating `Renderer`s for this type of `World`, but `Rules` with any type can easily be created and ran with a custom `Renderer`.
+This indicates that this rule operates on a 2D plane of `Posns`, which are coordinates.
+The built-in `make-2d-renderer` is capable of creating `Renderers` for this type of `World`, but `Rules` with any type can easily be created and ran with a custom `Renderer`.

 ### More Complex Rules
 ---